Program

 week 2

-The second week is a nomadic journey by bike, moving through different towns and rural areas in Catalunya.
+The second (June 15th-21st) week is a nomadic journey by bike, moving through different towns and rural areas in Catalunya.
 We will meet with local collectives, grassroots movements and share experience of resistance and collective autonomous governance.

 The exact route and program will be shared closer to the date.
 However, expect: